AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 Before going further, it is important to look at the results of the current simulation.
 The left panel of Fig. :numref:`fig:CoarseField` displays the temperature field, while a zoom-in of the flame edge region colored by several important variables is provided on the right side.
-Note that `DivU` the `HeatRelease` and the `CH4_consumption` are good markers of the reaction/diffusion processes in our case.
+Note that `DivU`, the `HeatRelease` and the `CH4_consumption` are good markers of the reaction/diffusion processes in our case.
 What is striking from these images is the lack of resolution of the triple flame, particularly in the reaction zone.
 We also clearly see square unsmooth shapes in the field of intermediate species, where `Y(HCO)` is found to closely match the region of high `CH4_consumption` while `Y(CH3O)` is located closer to the cold gases, on the outer layer of the triple flame.